The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: The geometry of convex bodies

 \subsection{Adherence-dimension}

 \begin{definition}[adherence-dimension for faces] We call a chain of faces

-an \emph{F-dim ascending chain} if the face-dimensions of the $\{F_i\}_{i=1,\ldots,k}$ are all distinct, i.e. they are strictly increasing.
-We also introduce the following related notions: \begin{itemize} \item We call an F-dim ascending chain $\{F_i\}_{i=1, \dots , k}$ \emph{maximal} if there is no other F-dim ascending chain containing $\{F_i\}_{i=1, \dots , k}$ which ends with $F_k$. \item We define the \emph{adherence height} of $F$ to be the minimum of the lengths of maximal F-ascending chains \emph{ending} with $F$. \item We define the \emph{adherence depth} of $F$ to be the minimum of the lengths of maximal F-ascending chains \emph{starting} with $F$. \item We define the \emph{adherence-dimension} $\adim (F)$ of $F$ to be the sum of its adherence height and its adherence depth subtracted by $2$. \end{itemize} \end{definition}
+an \emph{F-dim ascending chain} if the face-dimensions of the $\{F_i\}_{i=1,\ldots,k}$ are all distinct, \ie they are strictly increasing.
+We also introduce the following related notions: \begin{itemize} \item We call an F-dim ascending chain $\{F_i\}_{i=1, \dots , k}$ \emph{maximal} if there is no other F-dim ascending chain containing $\{F_i\}_{i=1, \dots , k}$ under the imposed condition (such as starting with or ending with a given face). \item We define the \emph{adherence height} of $F$ to be the minimum of the lengths of maximal F-ascending chains \emph{ending} with $F$. \item We define the \emph{adherence depth} of $F$ to be the minimum of the lengths of maximal F-ascending chains \emph{starting} with $F$. \item We define the \emph{adherence-dimension} $\adim (F)$ of $F$ to be the sum of its adherence height and its adherence depth subtracted by $2$. \end{itemize} \end{definition}

 \begin{remark} The underlying concept for adherence height, depth and dimension is motivated by the notion of Krull dimension, and there is a certain level of flexibility in how they might be defined --- for example: one can choose to take the \emph{maximum} rather than the minimum length of maximal F-ascending chains starting/ending with $F$.
-Our choice is because \begin{itemize} \item we need to take the minimum rather than maximum length for adherence height as this is needed for the proof of \cref{adherence dim}, \item the previous choice leads us to also take the minimum rather than the maximum length for defining adherence depth, to ensure that the adherence-dimension of a face $F$ is necessarily greater than or equal to the adherence-dimensions of the subfaces of $F$. \end{itemize} \end{remark}
+Our choice is because \begin{itemize} \item we need to take the minimum rather than maximum length for adherence height as this is needed for the proof of \cref{adherence dim}, \item the same choice leads us to also take the minimum rather than the maximum length for defining adherence depth, to ensure that the adherence-dimension of a face $F$ is necessarily greater than or equal to the adherence-dimensions of the subfaces of $F$. \end{itemize} \end{remark}

 \begin{definition}[Adherence-dimension for points] We define the \emph{adherence-dimension for a point} $P\in\partial D$ as the adherence-dimension of the face $F$ for $P$.
 In particular, we denote this by $\adim_{\partial D}(P):=\adim(F)$. \end{definition}